 - Bake for 15 minutes or until the bottoms are slightly golden; cool.

 - In a small pot on the stove, heat 2 cups milk over medium heat.

 - In a small dish, beat egg yolks and ½ cup sugar until combined.
 Slowly add about 2 tablespoons of warm (not hot) milk and stir again; add cornstarch and stir again.

 - Add a bit more warm milk and mix vigorously; add this mixture back into the pan and cook while stirring.
 Keep stirring until mixture thickens; remove from heat.
-Strain into a small bowl through a sieve (this is optional, but if you're new to custard making, this will keep all lips out of your mix); tuck the lemon peel into the custard and top with a piece of waxed paper to prevent a skin from forming.
+Strain into a small bowl through a sieve (this is optional, but if you're new to custard making, this will keep all lumps out of your mix); tuck the lemon peel into the custard and top with a piece of waxed paper to prevent a skin from forming.

 - Using a melon baller or small spoon, scoop out the insides of the cookies and set aside the cookie crumbs; place hollowed out cookies on a tray.

 - Moisten the insides of each cookie with a bit of the liqueur.